-How to get better results in trading?
+How to find the best moment for trading within a day?
 Trade according to sessions.
-It's not a secret that trading results depend on the session when the trade is executed, as well as the strategy choice derives from the characteristics of particular Forex market hours.
+It's not a secret that trading results depend on the session when the trade is executed, as well as the strategy choice derives from the characteristics of particular market hours.

-The greatest thing about Forex is its accessibility.
-Forex market is open 24-hours a day, 5 days a week, that gives traders plenty of opportunities to make a profit all week long (between 22:00 GMT Sunday – 22:00 GMT Friday) from anywhere in the world.
+What hours does work?
+The greatest thing about is that the market is open 24-hours a day, 5 days a week, that gives traders plenty of opportunities to make a profit all week long (between 22:00 GMT Sunday – 22:00 GMT Friday) from anywhere in the world.

 *Please notice that official session starting time is quite subjective and time frames can vary insignificantly.